Sumati4/Property__Rental_platform/README.md

-Property Rentals Web Application This is a web application for property rentals, allowing users to list properties, book accommodations, and leave reviews.
+<p>Property Rentals Web Application This is a web application for property rentals,
+allowing users to list properties, book accommodations, and leave reviews.
-The application is built using Express.js, MongoDB, Mongoose, EJS, and Passport.js.User authentication and session management CRUD operations for property listings and reviews Booking accommodations .Enhanced trust and transparency through user reviews
+The application is built using Express.js, MongoDB, Mongoose, EJS, and Passport.js.User authentication and session management CRUD operations for property listings and reviews Booking accommodations .Enhanced trust and transparency through user reviews<P>>

-Installation
+#Installation

-Clone the repository:
+#Clone the repository:

-git clone https://github.com/yourusername/property-rentals.git cd property-rentals
+"git clone https://github.com/yourusername/property-rentals.git cd property-rentals"

-Install dependencies:
+#Install dependencies:

-npm install
+"npm install"

-Set up environment variables:
+#Set up environment variables:

 Create a .env file in the root directory and add the following variables: